 Contributed By Patrikios Pavlou & Associates LLC

-As a general remark, in Cyprus, information as to the location and position of the assets of a party is not publicly available, in the sense that in the absence of a court judgment/order ordering the disclosure of relevant information, one cannot obtain information with regard to the location and position of the property assets of another party.
-However, a judgment creditor or a party to an action or other litigation proceeding can also obtain information against the judgment debtor or other party in relation to the latter’s immovable property, from the Land Registry.
+As a general rule, in Cyprus, information as to the location and position of the assets of a party is not publicly available, in the sense that in the absence of a court judgment/order ordering the disclosure of relevant information, one cannot obtain information with regard to the location and position of the property assets of another party.
+However, a judgment creditor or a party to an action or other litigation proceeding can also obtain information against the judgment debtor or other party in relation to the latter’s immovable property, from the Land Registry by carrying out a relevant search.
 If assets are held by a company registered in Cyprus, a limited amount of information with regard to the entity may be obtained from the electronic database/registry of the Registrar of Companies that is available to the public.

 Ordered Disclosure of Information